 In terms of the entire test, the Reading section is the third section you do, right after you have a break.
 This can be really good timing, as the first two sections get you warmed up and then you have a quick break to refresh and refocus.

 Just like the order of sections, the ACT Reading section is consistent in what kinds of passages it presents to you.
 Let's take a look at the subject areas from which the passages are taken.

 Types of Passages

-The five passages on the Reading section always come from these four topic areas: humanities, social studies, natural sciences, and literary fiction.
-You're not expected to have any pre-existing knowledge about any of the passage topics.
-Everything you need to know to answer the questions will be there in the text.
+The five passages on the ACT Reading section always come from these four topic areas: humanities, social studies, natural sciences, and prose fiction/literary narrative.
+You're not expected to have any preexisting knowledge about any of the passage topics.
+Everything you need to know to answer the questions will be right there in the text.

 Since these topics can cover a large number of subtopics, this chart breaks it down a little more specifically, along with some examples of passage sources from sample ACT Reading questions that introduce passages and help you put them into context.
 As you can see with the Natural Sciences passage, the blurb might define any subject-specific words that you might need to know to understand the text.

-A typical social studies passage might be taken from a textbook, a natural sciences passage from an article, a literary narrative direct from a book, and a humanities passage from an essay or memoir.
+A typical social studies passage might be taken from a textbook, a natural sciences passage from a scientific article, a literary narrative direct from a novel, and a humanities passage from an essay or memoir.